 Berkman Klein Center for Internet & Society at Harvard University and the Digital Asia Hub, in collaboration with United Nations University Institute on Computing and Society & The China Institute for Science and Technology Policy at Tsinghua University

-The Asia-Pacific region and the U.S. are pioneers and early adopters of numerous innovations in the ongoing AI and automated systems technological revolution.
+INTRODUCTION The Asia-Pacific region and the U.S. are pioneers and early adopters of numerous innovations in the ongoing AI and automated systems technological revolution.
 However, at the same time that the respective regions are targeting high growth and investing heavily in AI, new governance challenges ranging from privacy and security to unbiased decision-making are also rising.
 The promise of AI-based technologies is enormous -- private firms and public institutions will benefit massively from AI-enabled efficiency gains and other unprecedented improvements across sectors -- but barriers to these gains and potential externalities are equally significant.

 In order to establish a cross-cultural dialogue and learning network on specific AI issues and potential methods for addressing them within and across the US and APAC region, the Asia Pacific-US AI Workshop was convened by the Berkman Klein Center for Internet & Society at Harvard University with the Digital Asia Hub, in collaboration with the UN University Institute on Computing and Society and the China Institute for Science and Technology Policy at Tsinghua University.
 The objective of the meeting, which convened 35 subject matter experts from across academia, industry, government, and civil society, hailing primarily from several APAC countries as well as the US, was to provide a platform for stakeholders with policy, business, or technology responsibilities to develop and share insights on AI from an ethics and governance perspective.